 Pipe-Major Neil Sutherland

 We have three sources of information about Neil Sutherland.
-The firsts is a biography from The Calgary Highlanders web site, followed by a letter and information from Neil's nephew Ward Falkner, anf the final clippings from the Regina Leader were sourced by Dr. Alex MacDonald, Campion College, University of Regina.
+The first is a biography originally from The Calgary Highlanders web site, followed by a letter and information from Neil's nephew Ward Falkner, anf the final clippings from the Regina Leader were sourced by Dr. Alex MacDonald, Campion College, University of Regina.

 Neil Sutherland was born in Glasgow, Scotland in 1904 and learned piping from his father and Archie MacNeill, the uncle of Seamus MacNeill (famous founder of the College of Piping).
 Neil served with the 139th Boys Brigade Pipe Band before the family emigrated to Winnipeg in 1914.
 Sutherland instructed the 12th Signals Pipe Band, and served in the Queen's Own Cameron Highlanders of Canada for eight years before moving to Saskatchewan and joining the Regina Police.
 He organized a Regina Boys Pipe Band and won awards at the Banff Games two years running.
 He was given permanent custody of the Beatty Trophy and asked to return to Banff as an adjudicator.